-If you haven’t heard of focusing using live view, it means you are quite new to DSLR astrophotography, so I’ll briefly explain how it works.
+If you haven’t heard of focusing using live view, I’ll briefly explain how it works.
 Most DSLR cameras (such as the Canon Rebel XS and beyond) have a feature known as “live view”, where a real-time picture is displayed on-screen.

 Because it is so dark at night, your live-view screen may appear as pure black when looking through your telescope.
 This could be because:

 - You do not have your DSLR’s ISO Sensitivity high enough

 - You are so far out of focus that stars are not visible

 - You are not on long exposure “bulb mode”